A synthetic Lorentzian Cartan-Hadamard theorem: Globalization

 Finally, we set $G(r,s,\dotto):=\alpha_{rs}*\gamma_s\big|_{[r,1]}$.
 This is continuous by construction, and $H_1(s,t):=G(1,s,t)$ is the timelike geodesic homotopy between $\gamma_0$ and $\gamma_1$ we were after.
 All other claims immediately follow from the construction of $G$. \qedhere

 \end{proof}

-A simple application of \autoref{geodhomotop} gives the following alternative proof of the generalized Avez-Seifert Theorem \cite[Thm.\ 3.30]{LLS}, i.e., of the fact that timelike related points in globally hyperbolic spaces can be joined by geodesics.
-We note that, in our formulation, \autoref{geodconnected} holds for Lorentzian \emph{pre-length} spaces, while the cited result is only stated for Lorentzian \emph{length} spaces.
-However, a slight adaptation of the proof in \cite{LLS} yields the result in the pre-length space setting as well.

-\begin{cor} Let $X$ be a globally hyperbolic, strongly causal, timelike path-connected, and locally causally closed regular Lorentzian pre-length space.
-If $X$ is locally concave, then each pair of timelike related points $x\ll y$ is connected by a geodesic. \end{cor}

-\begin{proof} By timelike path-connectedness, there exists a timelike curve $\gamma$ between $x$ and $y$.
-Defining the constant homotopy $H_0(s,t):=\gamma(t)$, the previous proposition implies that $H_0$ is timelike homotopic to a homotopy $H_1$ of $\gamma$, in which all intermediate curves $H_1(s,.)$ are geodesics with the same endpoints as $\gamma$.
-In particular, $x$ and $y$ can be joined by a timelike geodesic. \end{proof}

 \begin{prop} Let $X$ be a globally hyperbolic regular Lorentzian length space.
-If $X$ is locally concave and every pair of timelike related points $x,y \in X$ can be joined by a unique timelike geodesic $\gamma_{x,y}$, then:
+If $X$ is locally concave and every pair of timelike related points $x,y \in X$ can be joined by a unique timelike geodesic $\gamma_{x,y}$, then: \begin{enumerate}[label=(\roman*)] \item Each timelike geodesic $\gamma_{x,y}$ is length-maximizing, and \item $X$ is globally concave, i.e., it serves as a comparison neighborhood in the sense of \autoref{def:Concavity} \end{enumerate} \end{prop}